 - Lorazepam (Ativan)

-Many people who experience depression also experience the mental health conditions that benzodiazepines treat.
-If you have concurrent depression and anxiety disorders, or you also take benzodiazepines for other medical reasons, you may wonder how TMS and benzodiazepines might affect one another.
+Many people who experience depression also experience the mental health issues that benzodiazepines are meant to treat.
+If you currently have concurrent depression and anxiety disorders, or you also take benzodiazepines for other medical reasons, you may wonder how TMS and benzodiazepines might affect one another.

 Concurrent Use of TMS and Other Psychotropic Medicines